snowplow/snowplowanalytics.com/_posts/2018-06-14-snowplow-r108-val-camonica-with-batch-pipeline-encryption/index.md

 <h4 id="at-rest-s3">1.2.1 At rest encryption on S3</h4>

 This specifies the strategy to encrypt data when EMR interacts with S3 through EMRFS.
-Note that, by default, even without encryption setup, data is encrypted while in transit from EMR to S3.
+By default, even without encryption setup, data is encrypted while in transit from EMR to S3.

-Once this is done, you will need to tell EmrEtlRunner that it will have to interact with encrypted buckets through the `aws:s3:buckets:encrypted: true` configuration setting.
+Note that, currently, the batch pipeline does not make use of EMRFS, instead it copies data from S3 to the HDFS cluster on the EMR nodes, and from HDFS to S3, through [s3 dist copy][s3-dist-cp] steps, more on that in the next section.

 <h4 id="at-rest-local">1.2.2 At rest encryption on local disks</h4>